By Emily Taylor

 1. Correct bad habits at the earliest stage possible

-Bad habits like thumb-sucking and other myofunctional habits should be corrected at the earliest in your children so that their chances of getting crooked teeth reduce.
+Bad habits like thumb-sucking and other myofunctional habits should be corrected at the earliest in your children so that their chances of getting crooked teeth are reduced.

 2. Schedule a dental visit